sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-deploy/sapui5-fiori-cf-deploy.md

     !![createFLP](createFLP.png)

-4. There's not need to edit this site, all we need comes with the default configuration.
+4. There's no need to edit this site, all you need comes with the default configuration.
 Click the button on the top right corner to open your new site.

     !![openFLP](openFLP.png)